 As a follower of the page, you will be informed of when I do LIVE Facebook events, Q and As, and more.
 You can access the Breast Cancer Conqueror Facebook page HERE.

-The other way to get the support as well as the information you need for a cancer-free life is to take advantage of our group and individual coaching programs.
+The other way to get the support as well as the information you need for a cancer-free life is to take advantage of our individual coaching programs.

-As Breast Cancer Conqueror coach De’Ann explains, in group coaching “we cover the 7 Essentials System® week by week for 10 weeks.
+As Breast Cancer Conqueror coach De’Ann explains,“we cover the 7 Essentials System® week by week for 10 weeks.
 There is interaction, weekly challenges, videos, sample tests, EFT tapping sessions, and an opportunity to introduce yourself and become familiar with the other women on the call.
 At the end of each call, there is always an open question & answer session.”

 “I was diagnosed with stage 4 recurrence of breast cancer and was told there was NO HOPE…,” says one-on-one coaching participant Lisa from North Carolina.
 “Dr. V’s program has truly changed my life and health.
 I have seen great improvement in all my tests and scans with mets to the bone no longer there since following this program!”